Links to Amazon on this blog are affiliate links*

 What if she is in pain?

-And the one I hate to admit but it’s there….
+And the fear that I hate to admit but it’s there….

 What if she doesn’t die?
 What if she’s got severe disabilities and will have a horrible quality of life, yet is staying alive without drastic measures?
 What then?
 What did I just do to my child?